vedant-kalal/Hospital-Case-Management-System/README.md

 📝 License
 -------
-The Hospital Case Management System is licensed under the [License Name] license.
+The Hospital Case Management System is licensed under the [MIT] license.